A booking is the container for multiple reservations. It holds information about

 In the Extras section, you can see and edit the extra services of the reservation.

 Booked services can be removed at any time as long as the date is not in the past:

 You can add a service.
 By default, the service is booked for the entire stay and for the default quantity which depends on the service configuration.
 In the example below, since the WIFI is a per room service, it is offered once per day for the entire stay.

 When adding a service, the quantity and the price can be changed.
 For example, the WIFI could be booked only once on a specific day with a specific price.

 Folio and Invoices

-You are looking for more information on adding charges, payments or creating and correcting invoices?
+Looking for more information on adding charges, payments or creating and correcting invoices?
 Then you can read the guides in the Folios and Invoices section.

-When you create a reservation, it shows on the room rack as unassigned reservation.
+When you create a reservation, it shows on the room rack as an unassigned reservation.
 Click on the reservation and the screen will only show you the rooms that belong to the booked category.
 You can filter by category and room attributes to assign your rooms in the most efficient way.

 The reservation list provides a complete listing of all reservations for the selected property.
 Powerful filter features let you identify reservations that require your attention, or search for specific guests.